Biography

 Piano

-Evgeny Kissin’s musicality, the depth and poetic quality of his interpretations, and his extraordinary virtuosity have earned him the veneration and admiration deserved only by one of the most gifted classical pianists of his generation.
-He was born in Moscow in 1971 and began to play by ear and improvise on the piano at the age of two.
-At six years old, he entered the Moscow Gnessin School of Music, where he was a student of Anna Pavlovna Kantor, who has been his only teacher.
-At the age of ten, he made his concerto debut playing Wolfgang Amadeus Mozart’s Piano Concerto, K.466, and gave his first solo recital in Moscow one year later.
-He came to international attention in 1984 when, at the age of twelve, he performed both of Frédéric Chopin’s piano concertos in the Great Hall of the Moscow Conservatory with the Moscow State Philharmonic.
-This concert was recorded live by Melodia, and a two-LP album was released the following year.
-Melodia proceeded to release five more LPs of live performances in Moscow.
+Evgeny Kissin was born in Moscow in 1971 and began to play by ear and improvise on the piano at the age of two.
+At age six, he entered the Moscow Gnessin School of Music, where he was a student of Anna Pavlovna Kantor, his only teacher.
+At age 10, he made his concerto debut and gave his first solo recital one year later.
+He came to international attention in 1984 when, at age 12, he performed both of Chopin’s piano concertos in the Great Hall of the Moscow Conservatory, recorded live by Melodia, and released as a two-LP album.